Jasli106/Uno/README.md

 # Uno
 I really hope you know what Uno is--it's a pretty popular game.
 This is an online version of Uno, which can be played with friends.
+Currently working on bug fixes and improving the UI!

 House rules: you can stack +2 cards, and there are no restrictions on when you can play wild cards.